NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Cooling System: Fraction Cool Load Served**

 The cooling load served by the cooling system.
+If not provided, defaults to 1.

 - **Name:** ``cooling_system_fraction_cool_load_served``
 - **Type:** ``Double``